yassine-turki/ada-template-website/README.md

 And so I went and explored my data.
 The problem was that I didn’t have a way to identify the main actors from my dataset.
 Nothing stops me, so I went online, found out that IMDB had a list of main roles, downloaded all the data, cleaned it, merged it, until I had a nice dataframe, one that would satisfy Maria and Bob.

 I directly looked at the distribution of main roles.
 I found out that men have 72% of first roles.
 But actually I saw before that there are much more actors than actresses.
 So in that sense, it is logical that there are more first role for actors.
 However, proportionally, I see that men still have 56% of the first roles.
 That means if there was the same number of actors and actresses, actors would be more likely to get the first role.
 Crazy.
-Similarly to before, perhaps there is a bit of hope in the evolution. <a href="#ev_gender_ratio_roles">Figure 4</a> shows the evolution of the women having 1st, 2nd and 3rd roles.
+Similarly to before, perhaps there is a bit of hope in the evolution. <a href="#ev_gender_ratio_roles">Figure 4</a> shows the evolution of women having 1st, 2nd and 3rd roles.
 Nothing too glamorous as it remains quite constant.
 We can almost perceive a decrease in the share of women having first role :(.
 In 2012, there are only 26% of women with first role.
 That is not soo good for my carrer.

 <figure id="ev_gender_ratio_roles">
     <iframe src="figs/percentage_evolution_of_actresses.html" width="800" height="500" frameborder="0"></iframe>